kboeff/coding-challenge-6/README.md

 Yet to be released as npm package.

 The function is published as npm package: <em>npm-togglehex</em><br>
-The repo is here: github.com/kboeff/npm-togglehex
+The repo is here: <a href="https://github.com/kboeff/npm-togglehex">github.com/kboeff/npm-togglehex</a>